JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

 2. Recursively visit the left subtree.
 3. Recursively visit the right subtree.

+The preorder traversal of a binary tree iteratively uses a stack to simulate the recursion.

+1. Push the root node to the stack.
+2. Pop the top of the stack, process the node, and push its right child (if it exists), followed by its left child (if it exists), so that left is processed first (LIFO)
+3. Continue this process until the stack is empty.

 **Inorder Traversal (Left, Root, Right)**:

 The inorder traversal of a binary tree recursively visits the left subtree first, then visits the root node, followed by the right subtree.